 If you have your bathroom remodeled or renovated you’re a lot less likely to have leaks.
 But leaks are one of the first things to check for.
 After that to reduce water use, start using a timer for showers, limit bath usage or cut it out completely, and consider putting a block or water bottle in the tank of the toilet.

-Some people also employ a flushing rule, but that depends on how many people are in your home and if it is possible to only flush for a poo.
+Some people also employ a flushing rule, but that depends on how many people are in your home and if it is possible to only flush solid waste.

 Related on Ethos: